DigiNode-Tools/diginode-tools/README.md

 DigiNode Setup helps you to setup and manage your DigiNode:

-- Intuitively walks you though the process of setting up a DigiByte Full Node and DigiAsset Node.
+- Intuitively walks you though the process of setting up a DigiByte Full Node and/or DigiAsset Node.
+- You can also choose to install DigiNode Tools only, so you can use the Status Monitor (see below) with your existing DigiByte Node, or want to inspect the DigiNode Setup scripts before using them.
+(They will be installed at ```~/diginode-tools```)
 - Almost no linux experience required.
 It does all the work for you.
 It's as plug-and-play as possible.
 - Automatically checks hardware and OS at launch - it lets you know if your system is compatible.
 - Detects compatible Raspberry Pi hardware (if present).